constrainedcooking/constrainedcooking.github.io/index.md

 # Development History

 Development of Constrained Cooking followed practices of [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314s18/modules/project-management/).
 Milestones are used to track the progress on groups of issues; they consist of tasks that take 2-3 days.
-To manage progress within a  Milstone, GitHub projects are created with three columns coressponding to: Backlog, In Progess, and Done.
+To manage progress within a Milestone, GitHub projects are created with three columns corresponding to: Backlog, In Progress, and Done.

 ## Milestone 1: Mockup Development

 This milestone started on April 2, 2018 and ended on ...

 The goal of Milestone 1 was to create mockup pages of what we expect the final system to look like.
 The mockup was a set of HTML pages developed in Meteor.